-Chrisette Michele: Grammy Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers
+Chrisette Michele: Grammy-Award-Winning R&B Artist Reportedly The Latest To Be Added To List Of Inauguration Performers

 — Complex (@Complex) January 19, 2017

-As it stands right now, it appears that the Radio City Rockettes (though maybe not all of them), and the Mormon Tabernacle Choir will be performing at the inauguration, as the Inquisitr has previously reported.
+As it stands right now, it appears that the Radio City Rockettes (though maybe not all of them) and the Mormon Tabernacle Choir will be performing at the inauguration, as the Inquisitr has previously reported.
 Jackie Evancho of America’s Got Talent will be singing the national anthem.

 Others who will are said to be performing at inauguration-related events include Big & Rich, Cowboy Troy, Gary LeVox of Rascal Flatts, Toby Keith, 3 Doors Down, and Lee Greenwood.
 On Tuesday, it was reported that President-elect Trump had picked up another performer in Sam Moore, one-half of the R&B duo Sam & Dave.

-Per Entertainment Weekly, Moore, who is known for the hit song ‘Soul Man,’ said in a statement that he is “honored” to perform for the President-elect.
+Per Entertainment Weekly, Moore, who is known for the hit song “Soul Man,” said in a statement that he is “honored” to perform for the President-elect.
 Moore also spoke of the importance of coming together and uniting as a country.

 “We all as Americans need to unite behind our new President and give him a chance.
 He needs everyone’s support to make America greater, stronger and an even better Country.”

-According to The New York Daily News, a deal to bring Michele aboard may have actually been reached weeks ago.
-However, it has been a closely-guarded secret up until now, particularly in the wake of the news that Jennifer Holliday would be backing out.
+According to the New York Daily News, a deal to bring Michele aboard may have actually been reached weeks ago.
+However, it has been a closely guarded secret up until now, particularly in the wake of the news that Jennifer Holliday would be backing out.
 The B Street Band, a Bruce Springsteen cover band, recently withdrew from the inauguration as well.

 “We’re told the deal was reached a week ago, but has been kept “a big secret” because Michele’s camp feared the seven days of criticism that would surely lead up the divisive President-elect’s big day.
 They became especially concerned when Jennifer Holliday, who’d committed to performing for PEOTUS last week, withdrew amidst heavy pressure on Monday, citing “a lapse of judgment.”